 - Do you need to vary the resistance?
 If not then wind trainers are good but if you do then fluid or magnetic are best

 - Do you want to have a trainer with a power meter to visually estimate your power output?

 - How often are you going to use it?
 Durability of the trainer is very important as this is an investment in your fitness.
 You wouldn’t buy a car you knew would give up just when you’re getting started.

 Bike trainers vary in price depending on quality.
-You can pick them up from your local cycle store starting at $50 but the elite level branded turbo trainers and rollers can reach prices of up to $2500.
-A useful region to buy a good reliable trainer for beginners is $50 – $100.
+You can pick them up starting at around $50 but the elite level smart trainers and rollers can reach prices of up to $2500.
+A useful minimum region to buy a good reliable trainer for beginners is $50 – $100.

 For more information regarding different types of trainers be sure to check out this video: